|

 The complete text from the 1900 edition of this very famous collection of poems.
 The blatantly homoerotic section "Calamus" and several other poems expressing "adhesiveness" towards other men were met in shock by contemporaries on moral grounds, and in enthusiasm by homosexual readers since.

-"Ode to Walt Whitman" by the homosexual Spanish poet Federico Garcia Lorca (1898-1936).
+See for an example the controversial yet wonderful "Ode to Walt Whitman" by the homosexual Spanish poet Federico Garcia Lorca (1898-1936).

-(Links to - Bartleby verse - and - Art of Europe
+(Links to - Bartleby verse - and - Art of Europe)

 [Le poesie di Whitman sono tradotte in italiano col titolo Foglie (sic) d'erba.
 Non è però disponibile una traduzione online]

-• 19th century 3 poems
+- 19th century 3 poems

 EMILY DICKINSON (1830-1886)